ga-adi-gelato/Course-Materials/lessons/intro/android-intro-lesson/readme.md

 	* View > Tool Windows - General overview
 * Finally, let's run the app and build it to a device

-> Instructor Note: Walk students through building the application and the files and folders they'll be working out of.
-Additionally, walk through how to enable Developer Mode on their Android Devices.
-[Developer Mode Instructions](https://developer.android.com/tools/device.html)

 ## Conclusion (5 mins)